-Sibongile holds a Master of Science degree and has over 12 years of experience in the non-profit sector, including managing After School programmes, leading organisational operations and heading a youth development organisation.
-Her responsibilities include overseeing strategy, advocacy and fundraising.
+Sibongile holds a Master of Science degree and has extensive experience in the non-profit sector.
+Her background includes managing after-school programs, directing organisational operations, and leading a youth development organisation.
+Her work involves leading strategy, advocacy, and fundraising.

-Zoe Mann holds a Bachelor of Honours Degree in International Development and Politics from the University of Leeds, UK.
-She has worked in the non-profit sector for the past 10 years in four different countries, focusing predominantly on community development and education.
-In her role, Zoe manages our national grants work.
+Zoe earned a Bachelor of Honours in International Development and Politics from the University of Leeds, UK.
+She has extensive experience in the non-profit sector across multiple countries, primarily focusing on community development and education.
+Currently, Zoe is responsible for overseeing our national grants work.

 Charlene holds a bachelor’s degree in Social Sciences and has extensive experience managing projects within the non-profit sector.
 Much of her expertise has been dedicated to education programs, and she currently oversees TLT’s special projects.
 She focuses on education reform, including delving into models to enhance learning outcomes.